-EENG 2299 Research Project 3 credits Prerequisite: sophomore standing in Electrical Engineering program

-An independent study resulting in a technical report, research paper, project or a combination of these.
+EENG 2299 Research Project 3 credits Prerequisite: Sophomore standing in Electrical/ Electronics Technology research paper, project or a combination of these.
 Selection of the area of study is made in consultation with the instructor and must be approved by the instructor.